Are you traveling to China for the first time?

 Rarely do the selfie-stick wielding masses wander far from the tour bus, their group or the main path.

-6. Try to stay calm in Chinese train stations
+6. Stay calm in Chinese train stations

 Chinese train stations can be crazy!